hawkchch/easysqlite/README.md

 C++ wrapper around sqlite database from https://code.google.com/p/easysqlite/

-The code assume sqlite3.c sqlite3.h has been amalgamated into the ./sqlite/ path.
+The project files assume the amalgamation files `sqlite3.c` and `sqlite3.h` have been placed into the `easysqlite/sqlite/` path.

-How to compile on iOS / Mac:
+How to compile on iOS / Mac from scratch:

-1) Clone into the same directory
+1) Clone `sqlite` and `easysqlite` into the same directory

 ````
 git clone https://github.com/openpeer/sqlite.git
 git clone https://github.com/openpeer/easysqlite.git
 ````

-2) Build the amalgamation file
+2) Build the amalgamation files

 ````
 cd sqlite